Dosage Form: capsule, liquid filled

 Indications and Usage for Nifedipine Capsules

-Nifedipine Capsules, USP are indicated for the management of chronic stable angina (effort-associated angina) without evidence of vasospasm in patients who remain symptomatic despite adequate doses of beta blockers and/or organic nitrates or who cannot tolerate those agents.
+Nifedipine is indicated for the management of chronic stable angina (effort-associated angina) without evidence of vasospasm in patients who remain symptomatic despite adequate doses of beta blockers and/or organic nitrates or who cannot tolerate those agents.

 Although, in most patients, the hypotensive effect of nifedipine is modest and well tolerated, occasional patients have had excessive and poorly tolerated hypotension.
 These responses have usually occurred during initial titration or at the time of subsequent upward dosage adjustment.
-Although patients have rarely experienced excessive hypotension on nifedipine alone, this may be more common in patients on concomitant beta blocker therapy.
-Although not approved for this purpose, Nifedipine Capsules have been used (orally and sublingually) for acute reduction of blood pressure.
+Although patients have rarely experienced excessive hypotension on nifedipine alone, this may be more common in patients on concomitant beta-blocker therapy.
+Although not approved for this purpose, nifedipine and other immediate-release Nifedipine Capsules have been used (orally and sublingually) for acute reduction of blood pressure.
 Several well-documented reports describe cases of profound hypotension, myocardial infarction, and death when immediate-release nifedipine was used in this way.
-Nifedipine Capsules should not be used for the acute reduction of blood pressure.
+Nifedipine capsules should not be used for the acute reduction of blood pressure.